Shagun-Rajput/Gin_Microservice/README.md

+A Starter template for building RESTful microservices using Gin in Go
 #Gin_Microservice

 This project is a starter template for building RESTful microservices using [Gin](https://github.com/gin-gonic/gin) in Go.
 It demonstrates a clean architecture with separate layers for configuration, routing, handlers, services, repositories, and models, and uses a PostgreSQL database.